getsentry/sentry-docs/src/collections/_documentation/server/plugins.md

 ## 3rd Party Plugins {#rd-party-plugins}

 The following plugins are available and were created by members of the Sentry community.
-Please note that many of these plugins have not been maintained may not work with the latest versions of Sentry.
+Please note that many of these plugins have not been maintained and may not work with the latest versions of Sentry.

 -   [sentry-campfire](https://github.com/mkhattab/sentry-campfire)
 -   [sentry-flowdock](https://github.com/glasslion/sentry-flowdock)